geclos/homepage/content/drafts/junior_interview_tips.md

 candidates to entry level positions.

-What pains me to see is that most candidates fall off the recruitment funnel for the simplest of mistakes, which often have nothin to do with their profesional skills and could easily be avoided.
+What pains me to see is that most candidates fall off the recruitment funnel for the simplest of mistakes, which often have nothing to do with their profesional skills and could easily be avoided.
 These aren't failures of skill, but of communication.